 Think back to where we were in Ireland ten years ago.
-The IMF were in town, the banks were struggling to survive, and Ireland was going through the deepest economic crash in a generation.
+The IMF was in town, the banks were struggling to survive, and Ireland was going through the deepest economic crash in a generation.

-A decade on and the picture is lot rosier.
+A decade on and the picture is a lot rosier.
 Ireland has emerged strongly from the economic gloom and has been the fastest growing economy in Europe in recent years.
-Yes, there are some headwinds emerging (Brexit, trade wars etc.), but a lot has changed over the last decade.
+Yes, there are some headwinds emerging (Brexit, trade wars, etc.), but a lot has changed over the last decade.
 The country has learned a lot of harsh lessons about managing the economy.
 However, in the same vein, what have we learned as individuals, trying to make the most of our own hard-earned financial resources?

 Here are a few lessons that are useful to remember today.